top of page

 Winter in Yellowstone does indeed deliver, as the brochures promise, "a more intimate experience" -- fascinating snowy landscapes, and frosty animals.
 We could see steam from the bisons' mouths as they grazed in a plain where snows had melted and nearly vanished.

 WE STAYED in two places, two different winter sojourns: Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.
-But COVID has thrown a wrench in in-the-park lodging.
-You can stay in West Yellowstone, where we recommend Kelly Inn for its comfy, western inspired rooms, pet-friendly ambience and closeness to the wonders of the park.
+We also enjoy stays in West Yellowstone, where we recommend Kelly Inn for its comfy, western inspired rooms, pet-friendly ambience and closeness to the wonders of the park.

-When Mammoth Hot Springs Hotel opens again, it provides a rustic wintertime place to stay, and a 10-minute walk from Mammoth Hot Springs,
+Mammoth Hot Springs Hotel provides a rustic wintertime place to stay, and a 10-minute walk from Mammoth Hot Springs,

 Geyser basins and hot pools take on an other-worldly look, induced by cold temperatures.
 One might call them canvases of fire and ice.
 The winter experience also offers opportunity for photography, skiing, snowshoeing and wildlife watching.
 Explore the winter experience through lodging, snowcoach tours, skiing and snowshoeing, packages, and snowcoach transportation.